94aharris/foia-buddy/README.md

 - Multi-agent coordination with ReAct pattern
 - Comprehensive report generation
 - Interactive HTML reports with execution diagrams showing models used
+- **🚀 NEW: Interactive tabbed UI viewer** that auto-opens in browser with beautiful markdown rendering

 ⚠️ **Known Limitations:**
 - **Public FOIA Library Search**: The State Department's FOIA portal (foia.state.gov) does not have a working public API for automated searches.
 All GET/POST requests return zero results.